EASME

 Grant in 2016

-AERDRON is an aerospace company that specializes in the development and manufacturing of unmanned aerial vehicles (UAVs).
-The company designs prototypes, turnkey solutions, and finished products tailored to client specifications.
-AERDRON supports clients through all phases of product development, offering training and post-sales assistance.
-The company emphasizes innovation in aerospace technology and collaborates with both private and public entities to advance research and development projects for commercial applications.
-AERDRON also provides outsourcing services for development and prototype manufacturing, enabling other companies to bring their design concepts to fruition.
-Its products are engineered to operate in challenging environments, such as the Martian atmosphere, enhancing the capabilities of traditional ground exploration vehicles.
+AERDRON is an innovative aerospace company that focuses on the development and manufacturing of unmanned aerial vehicles (UAVs).
+The company specializes in designing prototypes, turnkey solutions, and finished commercial products tailored to client specifications.
+AERDRON supports clients throughout all stages of product development, offering training and post-sales assistance.
+Committed to advancing aerospace technology, AERDRON collaborates with both private and public entities to enhance research and development projects aimed at the commercial market.
+Additionally, the company provides outsourcing services for development and prototype manufacturing, enabling other businesses to bring their design concepts to fruition.
+AERDRON's products are engineered to perform effectively in challenging environments, including the low-density, low-pressure, and extreme temperature conditions of the Martian atmosphere, thereby enhancing the capabilities of traditional ground exploration vehicles.

 Technidrone